Debug snapshots on exceptions in .NET apps

 wwwroot/bin) or are available on the current path.

-For more information on the different symbol options that are available consult the Visual Studio documentation.
-For best results, we recommend using “Full”, “Portable” or “Embedded”.
+For more information on the different symbol options that are available, see the Visual Studio documentation.
+For best results, we recommend using "Full", "Portable" or "Embedded".

 In some cases, local variables can't be viewed in release builds because of optimizations that are applied by the JIT compiler.
 However, in Azure App Services, the Snapshot Collector can deoptimize throwing methods that are part of its Collection Plan.